-Since joining our Climate-KIC Accelerator programme, MiAlgae has been on a roll.
+Since joining our EIT Climate-KIC Accelerator programme, MiAlgae has been on a roll.
 The start-up has won three awards including a Scottish Enterprise SMART: SCOTLAND grant and a Shell LiveWIRE Smarter Future Award, and taken on three new staff members.
 The company recently won funding from Innovate UK to part-fund its first commercial facility.

 Tell us a bit about your product.